 If you do use multiple platforms, it’s a good idea to tweak the content you create to play to the strengths of each platform.
 For example, you may find that longer videos work better on Facebook than Twitter, where bite-sized chunks of content are more successful.
 Above all, make sure your content is relevant and authentic, and your community (and therefore your revenue) will grow.

-Tips for Getting Social Media Right As a Lifestyle Brand
+Tips for Doing Social Media Right As a Lifestyle Brand

-Examples of Lifestyle Brands Who Are Getting Social Media Right
+Examples of Lifestyle Brands Who Are Getting Social Media Well

-These three lifestyle brands are killing it on social media, but how are they doing it?
+These three lifestyle brands are killing it with social media marketing, but how are they doing it?
 Adapting content and messages to specific audiences is key.

 Strava is an online community of athletes, mainly runners and cyclists, who share their workouts and compete to beat each other.
 Strava is connected to Facebook, so users can share and promote their workouts and challenges.
 They can also ask questions, upload photos and send messages.
 This has enabled Strava to build a highly engaged online fitness community which continues to grow.

-Check out our marketing for lifestyle brands resource for more content on all aspects of lifestyle brands, or call us if you’d like to chat through how LimeLight Marketing can support your brand in social media marketing.
+Check out our marketing for lifestyle brands resource for more content on all aspects of lifestyle brands, or get in touch if you’d like to chat through how LimeLight Marketing can support your brand in social media marketing.